Fromis 9 discography

-South Korean girl group Fromis 9 have released one studio album, six extended plays, and five single albums.
-As support for larger recordings and as standalones, they have released 15 singles.
+South Korean girl group Fromis 9 have released two studio albums, seven extended plays, and five single albums.
+As support for larger recordings and as standalones, they have released seventeen singles.

 The group's first release after being formed on Idol School was in 2017 with "Glass Shoes", described as a pre-debut release.
 Their official debut came the next year with To.
 Heart and its lead single "To Heart", released under Stone Music Entertainment.

 Their first and only studio album, Unlock My World, was released in June 2023.
 It was released alongside the lead single "#menow".
 The following year, they released Supersonic, a three-track single album, alongside a lead single of the same name, which earned them their highest position to date on South Korea's Circle Digital Chart, peaking at 2.

 At the end of 2024, Fromis 9 departed from Pledis Entertainment, releasing a special single "From".
 The next year, they signed with Asnd and released a new EP in June titled From Our 20's alongside its lead single "Like You Better".